Sprouting & Sprout Benefits—Seed Nutrition, How To Grow

 In fact I still have the same sprouting jars from a succession of kits that have a long and storied history in my past.
 But of all the foods I grow, including grasses and the like, not many rival sprouts in nutrient-density.

-Not many plants on Earth are so brand new.
+Not many plants on earth are so brand new.

 Closeup of vibrant fresh sprouts.